maragraziani/IMVIP2019/README.md

-# "Visualizing and interpreting feature reuse of pretrained CNNs for histopathology"
+# Visualizing and interpreting feature reuse of pretrained CNNs for histopathology (submitted to IMVIP2019)
-This reporitory contains the code for replicating the experiments in "Visualizing and interpreting feature reuse of pretrained CNNs for histopathology", submitted as a short abstract at IMVIP2019.
+Mara Graziani, Vincent Andrearczyk and Henning Muller

+paper still under review.

+# Dependencies